SS Meredith Victory: History

 The SS Meredith Victory was named after Meredith College, a small women's college in North Carolina.
 The ship was built to transport supplies and equipment overseas during World War II.
-During World War II, it was operated by American President Lines.
+During that war, it was operated by American President Lines.
 In 1950, it was laid up at Olympia, Washington, as part of the National Defense Reserve Fleet.
 The ship was then deployed in the Korean War.

 In December 1950, United Nations Command (UNC) troops were executing a tactical withdrawal from the Chosin Reservoir against the People's Volunteer Army (PVA) and Korean People's Army forces.
 Over 100,000 UNC soldiers were to evacuate the city of Hungnam on 193 ships bound for the southern port of Pusan.
-News of the evacuation spread, and nearly an equal number of civilians also gathered at the port, hoping to board these vessels as well.
+News of the evacuation spread, and nearly an equal number of civilians also gathered at the port, hoping to board as well.

-On December 21, Captain Leonard LaRue decided to unload nearly all weapons and supplies from his ship in order to evacuate as many refugees as possible.
+On December 20, after arriving at the port of Hungnam, U.S. army colonels went on board and explained the current grave situation and proposed rescue of refugees.
+Captain Leonard LaRue decided to evacuate as many refugees as possible.
 Boarding went on from the afternoon of December 22 until the next morning.
 Using booms and makeshift elevators, the crew filled the five cargo holds and the entire main deck.
 Although the ship was built to accommodate only 12 passengers, besides the crew and staff, more than 14,000 Korean civilians were crammed aboard.
-Meredith Victory departed shortly after 11 am on December 23 for Pusan, about 450 nmi away, as gunfire from UNC ships and explosives destroyed the port in an "enemy-denial-operation" razing.
-The ship had no escort or means of self-defense.
+Meredith Victory departed shortly after 11 am on December 23 for Pusan, about 450 nmi away, as bombardment from UNC ships and explosives destroyed the port to deny its use to the enemy.
+The ship had no escort or means of self-defense-the only gun onboard was a pistol carried by Captain LaRue.

 Years later, LaRue would reflect on that trip:

 I think often of that voyage.
 I think of how such a small vessel was able to hold so many persons and surmount endless perils without harm to a soul.
 And, as I think, the clear, unmistakable message comes to me that on that Christmastide, in the bleak and bitter waters off the shores of Korea, God's own hand was at the helm of my ship.